The effect of confinement and stiffness on the conformational change of a semiflexible homopolymer chain: Summary and conclusions

 \section{Summary and conclusions}

-We consider a long linear semiflexible homopolymer chain confined in between two ($A$\&$B$) impenetrable stair shaped geometrical constraints (surfaces) under good solvent condition (as shown in figure-1).
+We consider a long linear semiflexible homopolymer chain confined in between two ($A$\&$B$) impenetrable stair shaped geometrical constraint (surface) under good solvent condition (as shown in figure-1).
 We use fully directed self avoiding walk model on a square lattice to model the situation of the confinement.
-The information of all the possible walks of the finite size (N=1,2,3, ..,100) chain is listed as we do in the case of exact enumeration method \cite{19,20,21,22,23,24,25,26,27,28} and the information of the walks (chain conformations) is used to calculate thermodynamic properties and conformational changes of the confined polymer chain.
-In the case of calculation of probability of polymerization of the confined chain segments (polymer loop, bridge and polymer trains) the chain is grafted on the constraint $B$ at another point shifted by one step along $+x$ direction from $O$.
+The information of all the possible walks of the finite size (N=1,2,3, ..,100) chain is listed as per the exact enumeration method \cite{19,20,21,22,23,24,25,26,27,28} and the information of the walks (chain conformations) is used to calculate the thermodynamic properties and the conformational change of the confined polymer chain.
+In the case of calculation of probability of polymerization of the confined chain segments (polymer arc, bridge \cite{13} and polymer train \cite{13}) the chain is grafted on the constraint $B$ at another point shifted by one step along $+x$ direction from $O$ so that only one monomer (at the end where chain is grafted on the constraint) may lie on the constraint.